 Her grandmother Ryan told Pat that Frank continued his translation services for Polish settlers faced with officialdom and court, and that another Taranaki merchant, Chew Chong—known for exporting fungus to China—also employed him as a translator.
 (Several of the Polish families in Taranaki supplemented their incomes by collecting the fungus, or ‘Taranaki wool.’)

 While Frank worked, Rose, Johan (John or later, Jack) and Mary became pupils at a church school on Powderham Street.
 A curtained-off section became a temporary classroom for the pupils.
 The three children walked there and back through Pukekura Park, where several Polish settlers were employed in its construction.

-Sandra found reference to her great-uncle John in the New Plymouth Central School records for 1885 but nothing for Rose or Mary.
+Sandra found reference to her great-uncle John in the New Plymouth Central School records for 1885, but nothing for Rose nor Mary.
 Apparently John was “disruptive” in class.

 Fay: “Gran definitely went to a Catholic school at some stage, because she often related stories of the nuns, one in particular who was really mean to an orphan boy… always strapping him.
 One day Gran grabbed the strap and threw it out of the window, and was told not to come back.
 Whether she did or not, she could definitely read and write well.”